-The Silhouette Cameo does not have the muscle to power through materials like balsa wood or leather, but it is an excellent die cutter for most crafting projects.
-Not every crafter has an interest in an industrial-strength die-cutting machine.
-If you want a basic die cutter, the Silhouette Cameo may be a great fit.
+The Silhouette CAMEO does not have the muscle to power through materials like balsa wood or leather, but it is an excellent die cutter for most crafting projects.
+Not every crafter wants an industrial-strength die-cutting machine, but for those who want a basic die cutter, the Silhouette CAMEO may be a great fit.

-You can create designs for this unit with Silhouette Studio, the included software.
 Silhouette Studio makes it easy to create original designs with drag-and-drop tools that help you move, resize and add texture to your images.
-If you don't want to make your own designs for cutting, you can purchase premade designs from the Silhouette Online Store, which has thousands of them.
-Each Cameo comes with 50 designs to get you started.
+If you don't want to make your own designs, you can purchase premade designs from the Silhouette Online Store, which has thousands.
+Each CAMEO comes with 50 designs to get you started.

 This die-cut machine falls somewhere in the middle of the pack for portability.
-There is some onboard tool storage but no carrying handle, which makes it less convenient for travel.
-That doesn't mean you can't take it out of the house.
-You just need the right bag.
-The official Cameo tote is available on the Silhouette website.
-With a flash drive, you don’t need to bring your computer along to cut with this unit though.
+There is some onboard tool storage but there's no carrying handle, which makes it less convenient for travel.
+That doesn't mean you can't take it out of the house; you just need the right bag.
+The official CAMEO tote is available on the Silhouette website.
+With a flash drive, you don’t need to bring your computer along.

-As mentioned, the Silhouette Cameo is not really designed for cutting heavy-duty items.
+The Silhouette CAMEO is not designed well for cutting heavy-duty items.
 It is made to cut drawing paper, vinyl, postcards, scrapbooking paper and photo paper.
-It can handle a few other things, but it is geared primarily for cardstock – cardstock with up to a 90-pound rating to be exact.
+It can handle a few other materials but is geared primarily for cardstock – cardstock with up to a 90-pound rating to be exact.
 If you plan to branch out into other areas of crafting at some point, you may want to invest in a sturdier die-cutting machine.

 We spoke with helpful and friendly company representatives on the phone every time we called, and the Silhouette website was helpful and well organized.
 The Silhouette site itself and related social media sites offer countless ideas for inspiration.

-Although it is not our favorite die-cutting machine, the simplicity of the Silhouette Cameo is appealing.
-This die-cutting machine does not tackle a wide range of materials or tasks, including engraving, embossing and piercing.
-It does give you a wonderful outlet for most of your craft-cutting ideas, though.
-You can use the Silhouette Cameo to make custom clothing, cards and more.
+Although it is not our favorite die-cutting machine, the simplicity of the Silhouette CAMEO is appealing.
+It does not tackle a wide range of materials or tasks, including engraving, embossing and piercing, but it gives you a wonderful outlet for most of your craft-cutting ideas.
+You can use the Silhouette CAMEO to make custom clothing, cards and more.

-The Silhouette Cameo makes quick and clean vinyl lettering.
+The Silhouette CAMEO produces quick and clean vinyl lettering.

-This die-cutting machine lacks some versatility but can facilitate many lovely paper projects.
+This die-cutting machine lacks some versatility but can help you effortlessly make many lovely paper projects.